-Trump signed his first travel ban seven days into his presidency, blocking entry from seven Muslim-majority countries and igniting protests at airports nationwide.
-Courts blocked it within a week.
-Eight years later, after Supreme Court victories, a Biden reversal, and a return to power, Trump's December 2025 expansion restricts entry from 39 countries—affecting one in eight people worldwide and eliminating exemptions that previously protected immediate family members of U.S. citizens.
+Trump signed his first travel ban seven days into his presidency, blocking entry from seven Muslim-majority countries and igniting protests; courts blocked it within a week.
+After Supreme Court victories, a Biden reversal, and his return to power, Trump's December 2025 expansion restricts entry from 39 countries—affecting one in eight people worldwide and eliminating exemptions for immediate family.

 The December 16 proclamation added Syria, five sub-Saharan African nations, and Palestinian Authority passport holders to the ban list, citing inadequate vetting systems.
 The expanded ban removes exceptions for immediate relatives of U.S. citizens, children adopted abroad, and Afghan Special Immigrant Visa holders—categories protected in the June 2025 version.
-Taking effect January 1, 2026, the restrictions will bar fans from four qualified World Cup teams (Haiti, Iran, Senegal, Côte d'Ivoire) from attending matches on U.S. soil, while universities scrambled to advise 22,850 Nigerian students and thousands more from affected nations to return before the deadline.
+Taking effect January 1, 2026, the restrictions will bar fans from four qualified World Cup teams (Haiti, Iran, Senegal, Côte d'Ivoire) from attending matches on U.S. soil.
+Universities scrambled to advise 22,850 Nigerian students and thousands more from affected nations to return before the deadline.

 Stephen Miller posts "ICE never sleeps" on social media highlighting holiday deportation operations, reinforcing year-round enforcement message.